Do you feel like your Pinterest strategy isn’t bringing the results you need?

 Did you know that Pinterest isn’t a social media platform?

-Just think of what people do on Pinterest.
-They’re not there to chit-chat or comment on each others’ outfits and holiday photos.
+People don’t use Pinterest to chit-chat or comment on each others’ outfits or holiday photos.

 Instead, people use Pinterest to find inspiration, information, and ideas.
-Thus, they’re searching for content.
+They actively search for interesting content.

 Therefore, the most important thing you need to learn is to use keywords on Pinterest properly.

 This is something most beginning bloggers don’t get.
-They think they need to spend time on the platform, interacting with others.
+They think they need to spend time on the platform and inteact with others.
 And when they don’t see the results they’re looking for, they give up.

 I don’t want you to be that blogger.